Back to school: How to save moneyAug 13, 2020

-The best time to start shopping is during the months of May and June, as stores are normally offering up to 20% off which is a huge saving.
-Amazon and eBay are also great outlets for stationary and uniform, it's also rather cheap.
+- The best time to start shopping is during the months of May and June, as stores are normally offering up to 20% off which is a huge saving.
+Amazon and eBay are also great outlets for stationery and uniform, it's also rather cheap.

 Here are a few stores that have some great offers on uniforms and stationary: